Terrington St Clement: Community facilities

-Terrington St Clement facilities include two doctor's surgeries, a post office, a village hall and a scout hut.
-Commercial amenities include a supermarket, a farm shop, a newsagent's, a baker's, a fish & chip shop, a Chinese takeaway, a hairdresser's, an estate agent, and a hardware store; there are two public houses, the King William and the Wildfowler.
+Terrington St Clement facilities include two doctor's surgeries, a village hall and a scout hut.
+Commercial amenities include a supermarket, a post office, a farm shop, a newsagent's, a baker's, a fish & chip shop, a Chinese takeaway, a hairdresser's, an estate agent, and a hardware store; there are two public houses, the King William and the Wildfowler.

 The village is linked to King's Lynn, Spalding, and Wisbech by bus services.

 Education

-Terrington St Clement has state run primary and secondary schools.
+Terrington St Clement has state-run primary and secondary schools.
 St Clement's High School was the centre of some press attention, firstly when its previous head, Richard Wealthall, was singled out for praise and a visit from Prime Minister Tony Blair, and again subsequently when he was found to have been guilty of bullying and nepotism.

-The school was placed into special measures in 2007 by Ofsted.
-A following 2011 Ofsted report gave the school an overall Grade 2 'Good' rating.
-The school obtained another 'Good' rating from Ofsted in 2017.
+Both St. John Primary School and St. Clement's High School were given the rating good at the latest school inspections by Ofsted in January and April 2023.